-(6) Does not include RSUs issuable upon completion of the Merger to purchase a number of shares of our common stock equal to 1.0% of the number of issued and outstanding shares of common stock following the Merger, which will be fully vested, but not exercisable until six months following the completion of the Merger.
+(7) Does not include RSUs issuable upon completion of the Merger to purchase a number of shares of our common stock equal to 2.5% of the number of issued and outstanding shares of common stock following the Merger, which will be fully vested, but not exercisable until six months following the completion of the Merger.

-(7) Does not include shares which will be granted upon the completion of the Merger as directors fees vesting monthly during the following 12 months.
+(8) Includes 50,000 RSUs that will be granted upon the completion of the Merger as directors fees vesting monthly during the following 12 months.